Directly incurred costs - BBSRC

 Single capital items of equipment over £25,000 should be included under the ’directly incurred: equipment’ cost heading, and will be funded at 80% of the FEC.
 Additional justification of the requirement for equipment must be provided in the resources and cost justification.

-Applicants should obtain and retain quotes for equipment over £138,000 (including VAT) and BBSRC may request them at a later stage.
+Applicants should obtain and retain quotes for equipment over £138,000 (including VAT), and BBSRC may request them at a later stage.

 For applications involving multiple research organisations, we expect the applicants and their research organisations to agree amongst themselves the levels of contribution from the different organisations, and the ownership and hosting arrangements for the equipment.
 Information should be provided in the resources and cost justification section.

-Awards going to organisations from countries on the OECD DAC list of ODA recipients may be funded at 100% FEC, subject to opportunity specific conditions.
-Equipment costs are not permitted on funding being awarded to countries not on the OECD DAC list of ODA recipients, as per project co-lead (international) policy.
+Recipients may be funded at 100% FEC, subject to opportunity specific conditions.
+Equipment costs are not permitted on funding being awarded to countries not on the OECD DAC List of ODA Recipients, as per project co-Lead (international) policy.

 Instrument development

-Instrument development can occur in a variety of ways.
-It might involve the construction of a wholly new instrument from its basic components, or it might involve the substantial modification of an existing instrument.
-Finally, it might involve the integration of two or more existing instruments into a new combined one.
 In this latter case the proposed integration would need to be technically non-trivial and lead to a capability significantly beyond that of using the component instruments independently.

 Awards for instrument development may be funded at 100% FEC.